TeamVK/TokenEnchant/README.md

 ## [For Developers](http://teamvk.github.io/TokenEnchantAPI/)

 ### Support or Contact
 Having trouble with TokenEnchant?
-You can submit your support tickeat at [this site](https://vk2gpz.freshdesk.com) or [vk2gpz's Discord server](https://discord.gg/7KyDzjP), and we’ll help you sort it out.
+You can submit your support tickeat at [vk2gpz's Discord server](https://discord.gg/7KyDzjP), and we’ll help you sort it out.
 (We do not use Github's issue page.)